vital-tech-results/rest-api-sequelize-express/README.md

 ```

 To test the Express server, browse to the URL [http://localhost:5000/](http://localhost:5000/).

+* View this application using a [local installation of Postman](https://www.getpostman.com/downloads/)

 ## Known Issues
 * No known issues at this time.
 Submit issues in this git repo